Encode Once, Decode Never: Reusing Audio LM Internals for Efficient Temporal Localization: Results

-Accurately predicting timestamps for audio events beyond the range observed during training is important for real world applications.
-It is known that audio LLMs are prone to memorization and hallucinations \citep{10888384, ahia2025blabbrutallylongaudio} so they may produce timestamps that reflect patterns seen in their training data rather than the actual audio content during inference.
-To investigate this, we finetune Qwen2.5-Omni on progressively larger timestamp ranges—from 0–4 seconds up to 0–20 seconds—using Token loss, Poisson frame-level loss, or Binary frame-level loss and evaluate accuracy and MAD on timestamps outside range seen during training.
+\paragraph{Frame-Level Reuse Generalizes to Out-of-Distribution Timestamps} Accurately predicting timestamps for audio events beyond the range observed during training is critical for real-world deployment.
+Audio LMs are prone to memorization and hallucination \citep{10888384, ahia2025blabbrutallylongaudio}, producing timestamps that reflect patterns seen in their training data rather than the actual audio content during inference.
+To investigate this, we finetune Qwen2.5-Omni on progressively larger timestamp ranges (i.e., from 0--4 seconds up to 0--20 seconds) using token loss, Poisson frame-level loss, or binary frame-level loss and evaluate accuracy and MAD on timestamps outside the range seen during training.

-As shown in \autoref{tab:different_times}, models trained with token loss perform well on in-distribution timestamps but fail to generalize to out-of-distribution timestamps, with high variability in performance.
-In contrast, our frame-level losses are much more robust: although out-of-distribution performance is slightly lower than in-distribution performance, the Poisson frame-level loss consistently achieves the highest accuracy and lowest MAD, outperforming both binary frame-level and token-based losses.
-These results suggest that grounding predictions in their audio representations, rather than relying on sequential token generation, allows the model to generalize more effectively to timestamps beyond the training range.
+As shown in \autoref{tab:different_times}, models trained with token loss perform well on in-distribution timestamps but collapse on out-of-distribution timestamps, in some cases falling to 0\% accuracy.
+In contrast, our frame-level losses are far more robust: the Poisson frame-level loss consistently achieves the highest accuracy and lowest MAD on out-of-distribution timestamps, maintaining over 85\% accuracy at the 40ms threshold even when tested on timestamp ranges never seen during training.
+These results demonstrate a fundamental advantage of grounding predictions in audio representations rather than relying on sequential token generation: the model generalizes to timestamps beyond the training range because it is directly reading from the audio frames rather than generating text that mimics the form of timestamps it has memorized.